 Avoid adding salt or other condiments and keep eggs plain to start with.

-For older babies, hard-boiled eggs make great finger food as they are easily able to be cut into bite-sized pieces.
+For older babies, hard-boiled eggs make great finger food as they are easily cut into bite-sized pieces.

 Learn More About the Role of Eggs in Diet

-Australian Eggs has set out to help you better understand how eggs can play a role in a healthy diet.
+Australian Eggs aims to help people better understand the role that eggs can play in a healthy diet.
 Find out more about the role of eggs in nutrition today.